 Daucus carota L. is the correct and accepted scientific name for this species of Daucus.
-The genus and species were named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
+The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 Accepted Infraspecific names of Daucus carota (10) (Updated on 3-6-21): Daucus carota subsp. azoricus Franco, Daucus carota subsp. cantabricus A.Pujadas, Daucus carota subsp. capillifolius (Gilli) Arbizu, Daucus carota subsp. corsoccidentalis Reduron, Daucus carota subsp. fontanesii Thell., Daucus carota subsp. gummifer (Syme) Hook.f., Daucus carota subsp. halophilus (Brot.)
 A.Pujadas, Daucus carota subsp. majoricus A.Pujadas, Daucus carota var. meriensis Reduron, Daucus carota subsp. otaportensis Reduron

 Plants of the World Online lists 45 species in the Daucus genus (as of when I am updating this page on 3-5-21).
 It is a member of the plant family Apiaceae with 441 genera.
 Those numbers could change as updates are made (and likely will).